Tips for Replying To email

 1. It will get you into the habit of keeping your business relations current and active.

 2. Many email requests are similar.
-If you track the requests of your customers you will gain a clearer picture of your customer base and you will know where to target your effort.
+If you track the emails you have feedback that can tell you where you need to improve.

 I can hear your objections “But, I don’t have the time each day to read and answer a bunch of emails.”
-All I can say is, if you want to build a business and make money, you have to make time to answer the emails.
-If you want to keep the customer, replying within a maximum of 48 hours is what you should do, though replying within a few hours is preferred.
+All I can say is, if you want to good customer service, you have to make time to answer the emails.
+Replying within a maximum of 24 hours is what you should do, though replying within a few hours is preferred.

 Tips To Maximize Efficiency